-1.3.1 Supervisory Override
+1.3 Supervisory Override

+Intake decisions can be overridden as outlined in APS Policy Section 1.3.1.
 The APS Pre-Screener and the APS Intake Tool cannot account for all scenarios.
-If a report does not appear to meet the criteria for determining vulnerability, or if it is unclear whether maltreatment occurred, but the agency feels there is just cause to accept the case, the intake decision can be overridden by an APS Intake Hub Supervisor.
-Prior to granting an override, the Intake Hub Supervisor should consult with the APS Program Coordinator for final approval.
-The APS Program Coordinator may consult with the APS Regional Director, if needed.
+If a report does not appear to meet the criteria for determining vulnerability, or if it is unclear whether maltreatment occurred, but the agency feels there is just cause to accept the case, the intake decision can be overridden by an APS intake Hub supervisor.
+Prior to granting an override, the Intake Hub supervisor should consult with the APS team coordinator for final approval.
+The APS team coordinator may consult with the APS regional director, if needed.
 This override must be documented in the APS Intake Tool.
-All Intake decisions that are overridden will be reviewed by the APS State Office.
+All intake decisions that are overridden will be reviewed by the APS State Office.